IDMNYU/IdeationPrototypingFA19_McDermott/city_as_site.md

 # City as Site: Research and Prototype

 ### Part 01:
 Identify an area or aspect of infrastructure or public space in the city to research.
-Develop and implement a unique research strategy to gain information about your site.
+In addition to completing general background research through the library and other secondary sources, develop and implement a unique research strategy to gain information about your site first-hand.
 Document this process.
 Examples of research strategies may include:
 * Life drawing
 * Photo/video documentation